BerkeleyTrue/tnskyfmt-fnl/README.md

 ## Contributing

-Send patches directly to the maintainer or the
-[Fennel mailing list](https://lists.sr.ht/%7Etechnomancy/fennel).
+Send patches or bug reports directly to the maintainer or the [Fennel mailing list](https://lists.sr.ht/%7Etechnomancy/fennel).

 ## License